bobgrant04/beebyams/Deploy disks/Readme.md

 select the first disk - look at !boot to see the structure record the launch file for into csv file
-If a game has a generic title then its fine to add two entries for the same game (i.e. snapper and pac-man) do this in prefence to (pac-man) as there is little horizontal screen real eastate) repeat until complete
+If a game has a generic title then its fine to add two entries for the same game (i.e. snapper and pac-man) do this in preference to (pac-man) as there is little horizontal screen real estate) repeat until complete

 save csv AS A TAB DELIMINATED FILE (sorry to shout!)